ChunyuanLI/Optimus/doc/optimius_for_snli.md

     --play_mode reconstrction
 ```

+Please see the scripts I used to run the evaluation at [code/scripts/scripts_loca/eval_optimus_latent_space.sh](../code/scripts/scripts_loca/eval_optimus_latent_space.sh).
 Here are some results you can see from the model: